cfengine/documentation/reference/promise-types/packages.markdown

 patches can be cumbersome.

 Note that patching is a subtle business.
-There is no simple way using the patch settings to install \`all new system patches'.
+There is no simple way using the patch settings to install 'all new system patches'.

 If we specify the name of a patch, then CFEngine will try to see if it exists and/or is installed.
 If it exists in the pending list, it will be